 B. Identification of School Teams

-The members of the team and their affiliations are as follows:
+The District-wide Safety Team and their affiliations are as follows:

 Teacher Representative - Mark Finegan